HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 ### Global keywords and `all`

-For a long time, CSS only supported one global keyword: [`inherit`](https://developer.mozilla.org/en-US/docs/Web/CSS/inherit), which enables the resetting of an inheritable property to its inherited value or reusing the parent’s value for a given non-inheritable property.
+For a long time, CSS only supported one global keyword: [`inherit`](https://developer.mozilla.org/en-US/docs/Web/CSS/inherit), which enables the resetting of an inheritable property to its inherited value or reusing the parent's value for a given non-inheritable property.
 It turns out the former is far more common than the latter, with 81.37% of `inherit` usage being found on inheritable properties.
 The rest is mostly to inherit backgrounds, borders, or dimensions.
 The latter likely indicates layout struggles, as with the proper layout mode one rarely needs to force `width` and `height` to inherit.

-The `inherit` keyword has been particularly useful for resetting the gory default link colors to the parent’s text color, when we intend to use something other than color as an affordance for links.
+The `inherit` keyword has been particularly useful for resetting the gory default link colors to the parent's text color, when we intend to use something other than color as an affordance for links.
 It is therefore no surprise that `color` is the most common property that `inherit` is used on.
 Nearly one third of all `inherit` usage is found on the `color` property.
 75% of pages use `color: inherit` at least once.

-While a property’s *initial value* is a concept that [has existed since CSS 1](https://www.w3.org/TR/CSS1/#cascading-order), it only got its own dedicated keyword, `initial`, to explicitly refer to it [17 years later](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#initial-keyword), and it took another two years for said keyword to gain [universal browser support](https://caniuse.com/css-initial-value) in 2015.
+While a property's *initial value* is a concept that [has existed since CSS 1](https://www.w3.org/TR/CSS1/#cascading-order), it only got its own dedicated keyword, `initial`, to explicitly refer to it [17 years later](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#initial-keyword), and it took another two years for said keyword to gain [universal browser support](https://caniuse.com/css-initial-value) in 2015.
 It is therefore no surprise that it is used far less than `inherit`.
 While the old inherit is found on 85% of pages, `initial` appears in 51% of them.
 Furthermore, there is a lot of confusion about what `initial` actually does, since `display` tops the list of properties most commonly used with `initial`, with `display: initial` appearing in 10% of pages.
 Presumably, the developers thought that this resets `display` to its value from the [user agent stylesheet](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade#User-agent_stylesheets) value and were using it to toggle `display: none` on and off.
 However, [the initial value of `display` is `inline`](https://drafts.csswg.org/css-display/#the-display-properties), so `display: initial` is just another way to write `display: inline` and has no context-dependent magical properties.

 Instead, `display: revert` would have actually done what these developers likely expected and would have reset `display` to the UA value for the given element.
-However, `revert` is much newer: it was defined [in 2015](https://www.w3.org/TR/2015/WD-css-cascade-4-20150908/#valdef-all-revert) and  [only gained universal browser support this year](https://caniuse.com/css-revert-value), which explains its underuse: it only appears in 0.14% of pages and half of its usage is `line-height: revert;`, found in [recent versions of WordPress’ TwentyTwenty theme](https://github.com/WordPress/WordPress/commit/303180b392c530b8e2c8b3c27532d591b915caeb).
+However, `revert` is much newer: it was defined [in 2015](https://www.w3.org/TR/2015/WD-css-cascade-4-20150908/#valdef-all-revert) and  [only gained universal browser support this year](https://caniuse.com/css-revert-value), which explains its underuse: it only appears in 0.14% of pages and half of its usage is `line-height: revert;`, found in [recent versions of WordPress' TwentyTwenty theme](https://github.com/WordPress/WordPress/commit/303180b392c530b8e2c8b3c27532d591b915caeb).

 The last global keyword, `unset`, is essentially a hybrid of `initial` and `inherit`.
 On inherited properties it becomes `inherit` and on the rest it becomes `initial`, essentially resetting the property across all cascade origins.
 Similarly, to `initial`, it was [defined in 2013](https://www.w3.org/TR/2013/WD-css-cascade-3-20130730/#inherit-initial) and gained [full browser support in 2015](https://caniuse.com/css-unset-value).
-Despite `unset`’s higher utility, it is used in only 43% of pages, whereas `initial` is used in 51% of pages.
+Despite `unset`'s higher utility, it is used in only 43% of pages, whereas `initial` is used in 51% of pages.
 Furthermore, besides `max-width` and `min-width`, in every other property `initial` usage outweighs `unset` usage.

 {{ figure_markup(
   image="keyword-totals.png",